 The call for a dues change, including a statement of rationale both pro and con, shall be presented to Center Members by the Secretary of NLTAPA 30 days before the vote is taken.
 The dues change vote shall be conducted by the Secretary of NLTAPA and completed before September 15 of the year before which dues would be scheduled to change so that the annual dues notifications can be prepared as called for in paragraph 3.2.2 of this section.

 Section 3.3 — Voting

-Definition of "Active Center Member"
+Definition of "Active” Center Member

 An Active Center Member is a Center Member not "in arrears" as defined in Paragraph 3.2.2 herein.

 Voting Powers